-The OpenBCI Ultracortex Mark IV is a fully open-source, 3D-printable EEG headset supporting up to 16 channels via the OpenBCI Cyton + Daisy biosensing boards.
+The OpenBCI Ultracortex Mark IV is a fully open-source, 3D-printable EEG headset supporting up to 16 channels via the Cyton + Daisy biosensing boards.
 Designed for the research, maker, and developer community, all hardware files and firmware are released on GitHub under open-source licenses.
-The headset uses spring-loaded dry electrode nodes repositionable to any location in the 10-20 system.
-The OpenBCI GUI provides real-time visualization and recording, with plugins for BrainFlow, Lab Streaming Layer (LSL), and Python.
-The ecosystem is the de facto standard for open-source BCI development, used in hundreds of university labs worldwide.
+Uses spring-loaded dry electrode nodes repositionable to any 10-20 system location.
+The OpenBCI GUI provides real-time visualization with plugins for BrainFlow, Lab Streaming Layer (LSL), and Python.
+The de facto standard for open-source BCI development, used in hundreds of university labs worldwide.

 This device does not have a current FDA designation.
 It may be a research tool, preclinical device, or consumer product not subject to FDA medical device regulation.